 What is Targeted Case Management

-Medicaid Targeted Case Management is a service that manages multiple resources for Medicaid members.
-It is designed to help persons with intellectual disabilities, chronic mental illness, brain injury, serious emotional disorders, or developmental disabilities gain access to appropriate and necessary medical services and interrelated social and educational services.
+Medicaid Targeted Case Management (TCM) is a service that manages multiple resources for Medicaid members.
+It is designed to help persons with intellectual disabilities, brain injury, or developmental disabilities gain access to appropriate and necessary medical services and interrelated social and educational services.

 Role of Targeted Case Managers